 Animal-assisted therapy helps clients in many ways.
 Think of the impact animals have on your life in general.
 Humans and animals can form an inseparable bond.
 Those feelings of unconditional love, companionship, and security transfer into the therapeutic environment.

 Animal-assisted therapy isn’t as simple as playing with a dog or a cat, though.
 It is a serious, goal-oriented therapy approach that focuses on creating significant and lasting changes in clients.
 The animals are not assigned service animals either.
-They are used only for the individual’s therapy session.
+They are used only for the individual’s therapy sessions.

 Bringing a cat, dog, or another animal into the session breaks up the typical expectations of therapy.
 Clients typically expect a traditional therapy environment but animal-assisted therapy provides a welcome shift.
 It offers a buffer between the client and the therapist which may make it easier to open up during the session.